 In 1951, Bellmead citizen Chuck Lovelace learned from a Waco city councilman that the city planned to annex the Bellmead area in 1952.
 After discussing the issue with other citizens, Lovelace convinced the county commissioners to hold an incorporation election, allowing the citizens of the area to determine whether they wanted to be a separate city.
 The December 19, 1952, election was very close, but ultimately Bellmead voted to approve incorporation.
 A group of local residents drafted the initial charter and the first city council meeting was held on November 12, 1953.

 Bellmead continued to grow rapidly toward the twenty-first century.
-Although Connally Air Force Base closed in 1965, Texas A&M purchased the site and established James Connally Technical Institute, now known as Texas State Technical Institute.
+Although Connally Air Force Base closed in 1965, Texas A&M purchased the site and established James Connally Technical Institute, now known as Texas State Technical College.
 Today, the city is home to nearly ten thousand residents and remains an integral part of McLennan County.